-The free-range movement gained momentum this past December when a 10-year-old boy and his 6-year-old sister were picked up and detained by police while walking home from a Maryland park alone, prompting their parents to come under investigation for neglect.
+The free-range movement gained momentum in December 2014 when a then 10-year-old boy and his 6-year-old sister were picked up and detained by police while walking home from a Maryland park alone, prompting their parents to come under investigation for neglect.

 It’s true, the Meitivs are card-carrying free-range parents (yes, there is a card), but Skenazy says you don’t have to declare allegiance to any group in order to let your children have a little more freedom.

 And there are proven benefits to unsupervised play – where kids can make their own rules, work out their own conflicts and learn their way around by themselves.
 It gives them pride, confidence and problem-solving skills, she says.

 Of course, there are many reasons other than evil abductions that make parents reluctant to let their kids go off alone.